Equity has over 1,200 members who have indicated they have puppeteering as a skillset and many of them work solely as puppeteers.

 At meetings of the Network the following has been discussed and actioned:-

-Standard Contract Terms – the Network has drawn up some standard clauses for incorporation into theatre contracts.
+The Network has drawn up some standard clauses for incorporation into theatre contracts.
 These have been adopted by the Independent Theatre Council (ITC), Society of London Theatre and UK Theatre.
 These clauses aim to improve health and safety in puppeteering as well as ensuring puppeteers are contracted correctly and are paid appropriately if they are contracted to do other duties.

-Definition of Roles – to ensure the lines of puppeteering are not blurred such that maintenance of puppets for example is not rolled into the performing contract and that puppeteers are engaged as performers and not technicians.
+To ensure the lines of puppeteering are not blurred such that maintenance of puppets for example is not rolled into the performing contract and that puppeteers are engaged as performers and not technicians.

-Health and Safety – to ensure that the risk of injury to puppeteers is minimised by providing suitable breaks and access to physio or other remedy as required.
+To ensure that the risk of injury to puppeteers is minimised by providing suitable breaks and access to physio or other remedy as required.

-Job Advertisements – to address how puppeteering roles are advertised or how puppeteers are able to advertise their skills to potential engagers.
+To address how puppeteering roles are advertised or how puppeteers are able to advertise their skills to potential engagers.

-Recorded Media – to improve how puppeteers are treated during the contracting process and the information they are given of when they are required on set for filming.
+To improve how puppeteers are treated during the contracting process and the information they are given of when they are required on set for filming.

-Education – to liaise with institutions providing training in puppeteering and talk to students about Equity and the Network and professional work.
+To liaise with institutions providing training in puppeteering and talk to students about Equity and the Network and professional work.

 Benefits of Equity Membership for Puppeteers